Faces Behind the Screen: Stu

 We finished our conversation with a common, open-ended question we ask interviewees: Do you have any advice?

 First, he explained, if you experience a sudden hearing loss, seek immediate medical attention.
-Like a stroke, if the condition isn’t treated quickly, you will lose more of your hearing until it’s gone.
+Like a stroke, get it treated right away.
+If the condition isn’t treated quickly, you will lose more of your hearing until it’s gone.

 He also added that people must remember: hearing loss is not “the end of the story.”
-Just like a broken leg can be ameliorated with physical therapy, hearing and oral rehabilitation works.
-(He personally recommends Geoff Plant for people in the Greater Boston area, but suggests looking for one wherever you live).
+Hearing and aural rehabilitation works.
+(He personally recommends Geoff Plant for people in the Greater Boston area, but suggests looking for a rehab specialist wherever you live).

 But here’s some advice you may not have heard before: